 As we’ve mentioned, there’s no minimum amount of capital required to swing trade stocks.
 The barrier to entry is low, which is an appeal to many people.
 Whereas, regulators require pattern day traders to have a minimum of at least $25,000 in their account.
 This is known as the pattern day trader rule.
 As long as swing traders don’t fall into the pattern day trading criteria, they aren’t subjected to that minimum requirement.
 Professional day traders have strategies for avoiding these rules.
 That’s just one of the reasons why enthusiasts seek out day trading mentors to guide them through the process.

 Swing traders can also buy on margin.
 Stock market swing traders are eligible for up to two times leverage when they buy on the margin.
-As an example, if a trader’s approved for margin trading, for a trade with a current value of $20,000, they only need to put up $10,000 in capital.
+As an example, if a trader’s approved for margin trading, for a trade with a current value of $20,000, they only need to put up $10,000 in the capital.

 4. Profit Potential

 Day traders have a greater number of trades than swing traders which can allow for greater profit potential overall.
-On the other hand, with the longer trading time frame for swing trading, the profit targets for swing trades tend to be larger.
-Ultimately, for any trader, profit potential is about making the right trades at the right times and managing your risk properly.
+On the other hand, with the longer time frame for swing trading, the profit targets for swing trades tend to be larger.
+Ultimately, for any trader, the profit potential is about making the right trades at the right times and managing your risk properly.

-Day traders have less time to realize profit – they sometimes have only seconds to open or close a trade to maximize gains.
+Day traders have less time to realize a profit – they sometimes have only seconds to open or close a trade to maximize gains.
 This can be exciting or stressful, depending on your point of view; if you’re able to execute the right trades quickly, there’s plenty of money to be made.
 Ultimately, the profitability of each strategy really depends on the trader’s preference, preparation, and skill.